Tomás Cuello

-Tomás Esteban Cuello (born 5 March 2000) is an Argentine professional footballer who plays as a wide midfielder for Athletico Paranaense.
+Tomás Esteban Cuello (born 5 March 2000) is an Argentine professional footballer who plays as a wide midfielder for Atlético Mineiro.

 Club career

 Atlético Tucumán

-After appearing on the bench for Atlético Tucumán in a 2017 Copa Libertadores match against Jorge Wilstermann on 11 April 2017, Cuello made his professional debut five days later on 16 April in an Argentine Primera División game versus San Lorenzo.
+Cuello appeared on the bench for Atlético Tucumán for the first time in a Copa Libertadores match against Jorge Wilstermann on 11 April 2017.
+He made his professional debut five days later on 16 April in an Argentine Primera División game versus San Lorenzo.
 By doing so, he became the first player born in the 2000s to play in Argentina's top-flight.
+Cuello made 20 appearances for the team from 2017 to 2020.

 Red Bull Bragantino (loan)

-After twenty appearances, which included appearances in the Copa Libertadores and Copa Sudamericana, Cuello departed on loan to Red Bull Bragantino in February 2020.
+Cuello departed on loan to Red Bull Bragantino in February 2020.
 He made his debut during a 1–1 draw at the Maracanã against Flamengo on 15 October 2020.
-Twenty-four appearances later, Cuello scored his first senior goal during a Copa do Brasil first round victory away to Mirassol, as the midfielder netted a stoppage time winner at the Estádio Kléber Andrade.
+Cuello scored his first senior goal in a Copa do Brasil first round 3–2 victory away to Mirassol, netting a stoppage time winner at the Estádio Kléber Andrade on 18 March 2021.

 Athletico Paranaense

 On 24 February 2022, Cuello signed a four-year contract with Athletico Paranaense.
+He completed the milestone of a hundred appearances for the club on 25 November 2023, in a 0–0 league draw with Vasco da Gama.
+In 2023, Cuello made 55 appearances, 33 of which as a starter; he scored two goals and contributed eight assists, playing as a winger in a slightly more defensive role in a formation with three defenders.

+Atlético Mineiro

+On 30 January 2025, Cuello joined Atlético Mineiro on a four-year deal.